I Was Hit By a Car While Crossing the Street…Now What?

 If you have injuries, keep copies of your official diagnosis, prognosis, treatment plan, and medical records.
 Follow your doctor’s orders exactly.
 Document your injuries thoroughly to help with your insurance claim or personal injury lawsuit later.

-Mental health can be a crucial part of your case.
-If you can, document your physical and mental state in a journal.
+Mental health can be a crucial part of your case if you are someone who got hit by a car.
+If possible, document your physical and mental state in a journal.
 Use times and dates to establish a timeline.
 Be truthful and open about how your accident is affecting your daily life, mental health, and physical health.

 Speak With a Personal Injury Lawyer